For workers

 When:

-At all other times there is an answer phone facility; please leave a message and we will respond as soon as a staff member is next available.
+At all other times there is an answer phone facility; please leave a message and we will respond as soon as a staff member is next available or e-mail: support@workersupportcentre.org.uk

 We speak Ukrainian, Russian, Lithuanian, Hungarian, Kurdish Kurmanji, Italian, French and English or can provide an interpreter.

-Your labour provider must set out clearly the way in which you can transfer employer (including criteria for making a request and a process for considering requests) before you start work.
+Your visa sponsor (Scheme Operator) must set out clearly the way in which you can transfer employer, including criteria for making a request and a process for considering requests, before you start work.

-Normally labour providers must not refuse requests from workers to change farms, unless there are significant reasons not to permit a change.
+Normally Scheme Operators must not refuse requests from workers to change farms, unless there are significant reasons not to permit a change.

-If you are facing problems changing employer, contact the Worker Support Centre on 0800 0581 633
+If you have tried to access a transfer through your Scheme Operator and are still facing problems, contact the Worker Support Centre on 0800 0581 633 / support@workersupportcentre.org.uk

 What information should I gather whilst at work?